 This time of year we often hear about the crisis of low productivity in North America linked to whatever the current economic woes may be, whether that’s competitiveness, exchange rates, or lagging GDP, with the accompanying plea that “somebody” needs to do something about the productivity gap.

 The good news is that you already have everything you need – theoretically – to significantly increase your productivity or the productivity in your organization.
 You simply don’t have the process and tools to implement them well.

 Productivity Tip #1

 The biggest challenge to increasing productivity in the workplace is a lack of clarity.
 Ask each of your direct reports what the vision and mission of your company is.
 Then, ask them what the key accountability is in their department this year to help move the company in that direction.
-Finally, ask them what is on their To Do list that supports achieving their department’s accountability.
+Finally, ask them what is on their To-Do list that supports achieving their department’s accountability.
 Or, ask yourself those same 3 questions if you’re reading this as an individual contributor in an organization.

 If those 3 questions don’t result in answers that are right on target, that’s the biggest reason for your productivity gap.
 What you’ve got is a company full of well-intentioned folks focused on trying to do the right thing, without knowing what that right thing is.